Doing Business Here

 - Our area offers the second-lowest workers’ compensation rates and the 14th-lowest unemployment insurance rates in the nation and the lowest in the Midwest.

-- The Fort Wayne area has a diverse industry base with high employment concentrations in insurance, logistics, defense, automotive, medical devices, and food processing.
+- The Fort Wayne area has a diverse industry base with high employment concentrations in Specialty Insurance, Logistics & E-Commerce, Automotive, Medical Device & Technology, and Food & Beverage.

 - Indiana is a right-to-work state.